Kirkuk Iraq Travel Guide

 Support local vendors directly in the bazaars.
 Bargaining is customary, do so respectfully and fairly.
 Avoid aggressive haggling.

 If donating, do so through established, reputable NGOs.
-Avoid giving straight to people.
+Avoid giving directly to individuals.